stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 [Serverless](https://www.serverless.com) or [Claudia.js](https://claudiajs.com/)
 frameworks.

-# Web Clients
+# Developing Web Clients

 To connect with APIs, transfer files, and other Web tasks, use either [request](https://github.com/request/request), or the more minimal [axios](https://github.com/axios/axios) library.
 The HTTP software that is included with Node.js uses callbacks, rather than the newer promises style of API.

 [Cheerio](https://cheerio.js.org/) provides an implementation of the jQuery API for reading and processing HTML documents with Node.js.

 [Puppeteer](https://github.com/GoogleChrome/puppeteer) enables you to automate copies of Google Chrome and Chromium Web browsers.